Chiffchaff Phylloscopus collybita (ssp?)

 Chiffchaff, Al Abraq, Kuwait, December 2nd 2013

-Certain Chiffchaffs wintering in Kuwait show little yellow in their plumage but have evident olive fringes to the flight-feathers.
-The crown and mantle are olive-brown while the underparts are rather pale.
+Certain Chiffchaffs wintering in Kuwait have enigmatic plumage and calls.
+The crown and mantle are olive-brown while the underparts are rather pale and have only restricted yellow streaking.
+However, there are evident olive fringes to the flight-feathers.
 The plumage lacks the rusty-buff or 'tan' suffusions typical of Siberian Chiffchaff.
-They have a distinctive call, which rises and then falls, the sonogram having the shape of a flattened 'S' (see below).
+They have a distinctive call, which rises and then falls, the sonogram having the shape of a lop-sided and flattened 'S' (see below).
 The call can be heard here ►.
 In quality, the sound is rather in-between that of nominate collybita and Siberian tristis.
-The subspecies involved is subject to a great deal of speculation, with suggestions including menzbieri.
-See <here> for discussion of Chiffchaffs of somewhat similar appearance but with a more-shallowly rising and falling call encountered in the breeding season in Iran, in the region spanning the ranges of caucasicus and menzbieri.
+The subspecies involved is subject to a great deal of speculation, with suggestions including menzbieri but caucasicus also seems to be a possibility.
+See <here> for discussion of Chiffchaffs in the Elborz mountains of Iran, of somewhat similar appearance but with a greyer tinge to upperparts and even less yellow (virtually white) underparts.
+The Iranian birds, which have a more-shallowly rising and falling call, occupy a region spanning the ranges associated with caucasicus and menzbieri.